Stars take Oscars out to play at after parties

-LOS ANGELES (Reuters) - The Oscars may be over, but Hollywood was not done celebrating its biggest night on Sunday as the film industry took Academy Award winners and their statuettes out for an extended spin through glamorous after-parties.
+LOS ANGELES, Feb 22 (Reuters) - The Oscars may be over, but Hollywood was not done celebrating its biggest night on Sunday as the film industry took Academy Award winners and their statuettes out for an extended spin through glamorous after-parties.

 As the Oscars ceremony wrapped up with “Birdman” winning the best picture prize, stars piled into the Governor’s Ball, the official after-party hosted by Oscars organizers, the Academy of Motion Picture Arts and Sciences.